somanath88/CS321_Project/README.md

 # CS321_Project
 # Somanath Dandibhotla, Rohit Barua, Faisal Alkaabi

-Sourced the Android and Java API client from Spoonacular
+[x] Sourced the Android and Java API client from Spoonacular [x] Basic template ready for the application